 The National Association of Conservation Districts determines the annual stewardship theme.
-This year's theme is, "Healthy soils are full of life!"
+This year's theme is, "Watersheds: Our Water, Our Home"

 As a poster wins first place in a contest, it proceeds to the next level contest as listed below:

-The 14th annual Lake Regional Envirothon was held on March 30, 2017 with 20 teams from Lake County middle and high schools competing at the Hickory Point Recreational Facility in a natural resources education event, which included a written exam and hands-on investigations.
+The 15th annual Lake Regional Envirothon will be held on March 29, 2018.
+Lake County middle and high school students will compete at the Hickory Point Recreational Facility in Tavares in a natural resources education event, which includes a written exam and hands-on investigations.

-The five-member teams were led by an advisor in studying prepared resource materials on aquatics, forestry, wildlife, soils and a selected current environmental issue, which for 2017 is "Agricultural Soil and Water Conservation Stewardship."
+The five-member teams are led by an advisor in studying prepared resource materials on aquatics, forestry, wildlife, soils and a selected current environmental issue, which for 2018 is "Rangeland Management: Balancing Diverse Views.”

 See the participants of the 2017 Lake Regional Envirothon here.